Share Market Toolbox

 There are a number of strategies that can be employed to manage the investment capital in a sensible manner, including:

-A very important approach to consider is that if the investment starts to go against us, then we cash in the position before too much is lost.
-With a share market investment, we ought to determine a Stop Loss value before we enter the position, and if the share price falls to the Stop Loss level then we sell without question.
+A good Exit Strategy is very important in case the investment starts to go against us, so that we might cash in the position before too much is lost.
+One particular, and rather simple Exit Strategy, with share market investments is the humble Stop Loss - where we might determine a share price value before we enter the position, and if the share price falls to that level then we sell without question.
 This removes the emotion from the situation, and removes any discretionary aspect.
 See more about Stop Loss...